High Asset Divorces: Colorado’s Marital Property Laws and Implications

 In Colorado, sexual assault is charged when penetration occurs.
 With unlawful sexual conduct, only touching is required.

 When convicted of unlawful sexual contact in Colorado, it is a Class 1 misdemeanor and subject to the maximum penalty as an extraordinary risk crime.
-This results in a sentence in jail between six months and two years and fines up to $5,000.
+This results in a sentence in jail between six months and two years and fines of up to $5,000.

 If, however, the perpetrator used force, intimidation, or threat to gain the victim’s submission, then the crime can be a Class 4 felony.
 This raises the sentence to a minimum of two years or a maximum of life in prison.